Skip to main content

 An attention sink is a token position (typically the first token or the BOS token) that receives a disproportionately large share of attention weight across many heads and layers, regardless of the token's semantic content.

 Why does this happen?
 Softmax attention must produce a valid probability distribution over keys.
 When a query has no strong match among the keys, the attention mass must go somewhere.
-The initial tokens, having been seen by every subsequent query during autoregressive training, become a convenient "dump" for unused attention.
-The model learns this pattern during pretraining: the first token serves as a no-op attention target.
+The initial tokens, having been seen by every subsequent query during autoregressive training, can become default targets for unused attention.
+In the measured decoder families, the first token often functions as a no-op attention target visible to every query.

 StreamingLLM